The ultimate starship designer,

 You are a bounty hunter, traveling from sector to sector, hunting down renegade enemies and destroying them.

-Play in a creative sandbox mode if being a bounty hunter isn't your cup of Earl Grey—the only limit is your imagination!
+Or play in a creative sandbox mode with unlimited credits if being a bounty hunter isn't your cup of Earl Grey—the only limit is your imagination!
 (And the power of your computer.)

-Everything you should expect from a great PC game, including customizable controls, windowed and borderless display modes, support for high-resolution displays, no mandatory locked framerates, and dozens of other options to tailor the game to your own preferences.
+Everything you should expect from a PC game, including customizable controls, windowed and borderless display modes, support for high-resolution displays, no mandatory locked framerates, and dozens of other options to tailor the game to your own preferences.

 Unobtrusive tutorials that don't interrupt gameplay and are easy to dismiss or turn off altogether.
 There's no special "tutorial level" you need to play through—the context-sensitive tips are built-in to the main Bounty Hunter mode.